 The Fat Cat Brewery Tap is a characterful real ale hotspot serving its own Fat Cat beer and a selection of around 20 other real ales, plus 12 keg beers, around 10 traditional ciders and perries plus bottled and canned beer and a range of wines.

 Described as a ‘year-round beer festival with live music and the most enthusiastic managers you could wish to find’ the venue also offers a popular range of mother chips and sharing cheese platters in colourful, original, rustic surroundings.

 The Norfolk Lurcher, in Colton, has scooped the Norwich & Norfolk CAMRA 2018 Rural Pub of the Year.

-Purchased a little over 10 years ago by Alison and John Lainchbury, who run the pub and restaurant with the help of their son Daniel and his wife Penny, The Norfolk Lurcher is the country place to visit for a great drink and good local food.
+Purchased a little over 10 years ago by Alison and John Lainchbury, who run the pub and restaurant with the help of their daughter Penny and her husband Daniel, The Norfolk Lurcher is the country place to visit for a great drink and good local food.

 Home to the Ugly Bug Restaurant offering quality, fresh local food, the pub itself changed its name to the Norfolk Lurcher, named after the family dog, Alfie, a Norfolk Lurcher.